Just a year after her release, rehabilitated Hawaiian monk seal Honey Girl gives birth to a healthy pup.

 Gratifyingly, Honey Girl recovered and in the slide show above, you can see her care takers preparing her to be transported and released off of Oahu on November 29.
 Sporting a satellite tag, scientists will continue to learn more about her travel patterns which is definitely good news, for her and the species.

 NOAA officials urge fishermen and all ocean users to report hooking and other interactions with monk seals as soon as possible by calling the Hawaiian Monk Seal Sighting Hotline at (808) 220-7802.

-- Read about the new hospital we're building dedicated to helping Hawaiian monk seals!
+- Read about the new hospital we've opened dedicated to helping Hawaiian monk seals!

 - Adopt a former seal patient through our Adopt-a-Seal gift program and help future patients like Honey Girl!